Savinien92/plugin-contact-form/README.md

 # Plugin-contact-form
 This plugin sets up a contact form with database record (the name of the table is: wp_contact).
 This contact form is modal and uses the Angular.js technology for real-time verification of user input.

-CAUTION: When disabling the plugin, the plugin removes the wp_contact table and your contact's datas.
+WARNING: When you uninstall the plugin, it's removes the wp_contact table on your bdd (your contact's datas too).

 # Version
 stable 1.1